Kingxukai/linux/Documentation/admin-guide/media/lmedm04.rst

 will produce dvb-usb-lme2510c-s7395.fw

-The LG firmware can be found on the driver disk DM04+_5.1A[LG] in BDADriver/driver
+The LG firmware can be found on the woke driver disk DM04+_5.1A[LG] in BDADriver/driver

 For DM04 LME2510 (LG Tuner)